 Pre-trained ML model storage and provisioning to NWDAF is out of the scope of 3GPP.

-Model Training logical function may register the supported ML model information to NRF.
+Model Training logical function may register the supported ML model information to NRF to help another Model Training logical function in Federated Learning or an Analytics logical function discovery the ML model.

-NOTE 5: The details of ML model registration in NRF may also impact how the sharing of trained data model between multiple NWDAF instances is performed so it needs to be aligned with the conclusion of Key Issue #19.
+NOTE 5: The details of ML model discovery via NRF may also impact how the sharing of trained data model between multiple NWDAF instances is performed so it needs to be aligned with the conclusion of Key Issue #19.

 * * * * End of Changes * * * *